-The numbers of graduates, dropouts, and other leavers summed across districts do not match counts of graduates, dropouts, and other leavers at the state level.
+The numbers of graduates, dropouts, and other leavers summed across districts do not match total counts of graduates, dropouts, and other leavers at the state level.
 When two or more districts submit leaver records for the same student, TEA attempts to determine which district is accountable for the student.
 When the accountable district cannot be determined, both records are loaded into agency databases.
 Each record submitted for a student is included in the district counts, whereas duplicate records are removed from state counts.
 Thus, the numbers of graduate, dropout, and other leaver records loaded into agency databases do not match figures at the state level shown elsewhere in this report.

-A majority (61.5%) of leaver records submitted by districts in 2006-07 were for students who graduated from Texas public schools (Table 6).
-An additional 14.1 percent were for students who dropped out, and 24.4 percent were for students who left Texas public school for reasons other than
+A majority (64.3%) of leaver records submitted by districts in fall 2008 were for students who graduated from Texas public schools (Table 6).
+An additional 11.7 percent were for students who

-Table 6 Exit Reasons for District Leavers, Texas Public Schools, 2006-07
+Table 6 Exit Reasons for District Leavers, Texas Public Schools, 2007-08

-Graduated or received an out-of-state GED ^b 01 Graduated 85 Graduated outside Texas, returned ed to school, and left again 241,193 61.5

-ed to school, and left again 61.5

-95 Graduated outside Toyas return ed to school, and left again 1/0

-ob Graduated outside Texas, returns 160 <0.1

-86 Completed GED outside Texas 136 <0.1

-Moved to other educational setting

-24 Entered college early to pursue d egree 712 0.2

-60 Withdrew for home schooling 20,716 5.3

-66 Removed from the district by Chi d Protective Services 287 0.1

-81 Withdrew from/left school to enro II in Texas private school 10,722 2.7

-82 Withdrew from/left school to enro II in school outside Texas 43,145 11.0

-87 Withdrew from/left school to enro program authorized by the State ll in a university high school diploma Board of Education 94 <0.1

-Withdrawn by district

-78 Expelled for criminal behavior an d cannot return 585 0.2

-residence, falsification of enrollment dentification or immunization records 2,536 0.7

-Other reasons

-03 Deceased 733 0.2

-16 Returned to home country 15,985 4.1

-98 Other (reason unknown or not lis ted above) 55,485 14.1

-All leaver reasons

-392,489 100
+Other leavers All le avers Codea Leaver reason Number Percent Number Percent Graduated d or received an out-of-state GEDb 01 Graduated c - 252,121 64.3 85 Graduated outside Texas, returned to school, and left again 85 0.1 85 <0.1 86 Completed GED outside Texas 147 0.2 147 <0.1 Moved to other educational setting 24 Entered college early to pursue degree 748 0.8 748 0.2 60 Withdrew for home schooling 22,622 24.0 22,622 5.8 66 Removed from the district by Child Protective Services 294 0.3 294 0.1 81 Withdrew from/left school to enroll in Texas private school 12,086 12.8 12,086 3.1 82 Withdrew from/left school to enroll in school outside Texas 38,937 41.3 38,937 9.9 87 Withdrew from/left school to enroll in a university high school diploma program authorized by the State Board of Education 272 0.3 272 0.1 Withdrawr by district 78 Expelled for criminal behavior and cannot return 481 0.5 481 0.1 83 Administrative withdrawal for nonresidence, falsification of enrollment information, or failure to provide identification or immunization records 1,379 1.5 1,379 0.4 Other reas sons 03 Deceased 601 0.6 601 0.2 16 Returned to home country 16,601 17.6 16,601 4.2 98 Other (reason unknown or not listed above) 45,888 11.7 All leaver reasons 94,253 100 392,262 100 dropped out, and 24.0 percent were for students who left Texas public school for reasons other than graduating or dropping out.

 Note.
 The numbers of graduates, dropouts, and other leavers reflect all records received from districts and loaded into agency databases.
 The numbers do not match figures at the state level shown elsewhere in this report.
+Parts may not add to 100 percent because of rounding.

-graduating or dropping out.
-Most students who did not graduate or drop out (45.0%), or other leavers, left to enroll in school outside Texas.
-An additional 21.6 percent of other leavers withdrew to begin home schooling, and 16.7 percent withdrew to return to their home countries.
+Among the 94,253 other leavers, or students who left Texas public schools for reasons other than graduating or dropping out, 40.7 percent left to enroll in school outside Texas.
+An additional 24.0 percent withdrew to begin home schooling, and 17.6 percent withdrew to return to their home countries.
 The leaver records do not include GED recipients or previous graduates.

-aCodes with an asterisk () are not included in the calculation of the dropout rate used for accountability purposes. aGeneral Educational Development certificate
+^aCodes with an asterisk () are not included in the calculation of the dropout rate used for accountability purposes. ^bGeneral Educational Development certificate. ^cGraduates (Code 01) and dropouts (Code 98) are not counted as other leavers.